 The second glyph also has a central rectangular section but instead of a linear design, the area has letters spelling out the name of its maker.
 This alphabetic glyph makes bowl 2015-11 extraordinary and will be discussed at length below.

-While visually busier than many of her pots, even without the signature, the design easily meets the six design strategies I defined in Appendices C and D as characteristic of the mature Nampeyo:
+While visually busier than many of her pots, even without the signature, the design easily meets the six design strategies I defined in Appendix B as characteristic of the mature Nampeyo:

 - A tension between linear and curvilinear elements often represented as a contrast between heavy and delicate elements.